aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/page-manipulation/clipping/_index.md

 ---
-title: "Save as PostScript – Clipping in Java Page Manipulation"
+title: "Create PostScript File Java – Clipping in Java Page Manipulation"
-linktitle: "Save as PostScript – Clipping in Java Page Manipulation"
+linktitle: "Create PostScript File Java – Clipping in Java Page Manipulation"
 second_title: "Aspose.Page Java API"
-description: "Explore how to save as PostScript and clip shapes using Aspose.Page for Java.
-Learn to set stroke style and apply clipping region in Java graphics clipping."
+description: "Learn how to create a PostScript file in Java using Aspose.Page, clip shapes, set stroke style, and apply clipping regions for precise graphics."
 weight: 10
 url: /java/page-manipulation/clipping/
-date: 2025-12-03
+date: 2026-02-07
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Save as PostScript – Clipping in Java Page Manipulation
+# Create PostScript File Java – Clipping in Java Page Manipulation

 ## Introduction
-When you need to **save as PostScript** while crafting complex graphics, clipping becomes your most powerful ally.
+When you need to **create a PostScript file in Java**, clipping becomes your most powerful ally.
 In Java Page Manipulation with Aspose.Page, clipping lets you define exact regions where drawing operations are visible, giving you fine‑grained control over the final output.
 This tutorial walks you through **how to clip shapes**, **set stroke style**, and **apply clipping region** using the Aspose.Page for Java library, so you can produce polished PostScript files with confidence.

 ## Quick Answers
 - **What does “save as PostScript” mean?**